cce-bigdataintro-1160/winter2020-site/2-bash.md

 * Learn what's the shell
 * Be able to Navigate through the file system
 * Work with Files and Directories
+* Use External Tools and Gnu Core Tools to enhance your shell skills
+* Finding files and contents in files
+* Write loops to iterate over lists
+* Create scripts to automate basic processes
+* Scheduling commands and scripts with the crontab

 ### A brief introduction to OS and Linux
 * [Operating Systems](https://en.wikipedia.org/wiki/Operating_system): An operating system provides facilities to interface between applications and hardware using low level libraries and drivers.